-The two ships are nearly but not entirely identical.
-Celebrity Eclipse is the second of the Solstice Class of ships, and launched in 2010.
-The 122,000-ton ship carries 2,850 passengers across 15 decks and is 1,041-feet in length.
+Celebrity Eclipse is the second of the Solstice-class ships, and launched in 2010.
+The 122,000-ton ship carries 2,850 passengers across 16 decks and is 1,041-feet in length.

-The Lawn Club Grill replaces the Corning Glass Show's demo space.
+The Lawn Club Grill replaces the glass show demo space.
 The 58-seat, for-fee venue is in a beautiful spot overlooking the lawn, with sliding glass doors.
 The restaurant combines a cooking class, an open grill and pizzeria, where passengers -- under guidance from a Celebrity chef -- choose the meat, prepare it and cook it.
 (If you don't want to do your own grilling, the chefs will cook for you.)
 You can even learn how to make a pizza.
 It's not cheap at $45 per person, but on a warm evening it can't be beaten.

 Entertainment and Bars